leonlin97/E-Commerce-Logistics/README.md

 ORDER BY year ASC, month ASC;
 ```

-This report can be further modified to tracking weekly freight cost to monitor the trending, allowing logistics team to adjust strategies if needed.

 ### Create customized Function to categorize freight ratio

+This methods helps to create category that can be useful for other analysis, such as using logistis analysis to predict the future freight_ratio performance.

 ```
 CREATE OR REPLACE FUNCTION get_freight_info(freight_ratio numeric) RETURNS text AS $$ BEGIN